Oh! The “Romance” and “Excitement” of a Stained Glass Painter’s Life!

 And the reason I tell you this tale so you get some insight into the so-called romance and excitement of the glass painter’s daily life.

-Romance and excitement - I wish!
+Romance and excitement – if only.

 In David’s tidy hand-writing, the paper said: